-The following sub-sections provide detailed information on creating an AXI master interface:
+The following sub-sections provide detailed information on creating an AXI master interface.

 - Designing AXI Master Interface Block

-- Connecting AXI Master Interface Block to the High-Speed Serial Blocks
+- Connecting AXI Master Interface Block to the High Speed Serial Blocks

 - Simulating AXI Master Interface Block

 After creating the AXI master interface block, it can be connected to the MDDR, FDDR, or SERDESIF blocks and can initiate transactions through the AXI interface.
 The design example is available for download.
-Refer to "Appendix C: Design Files" on page 24 for the design file.
+Refer to "Appendix C: Design Files" for the design file.

-Note: The AXI master design example supports the basic AXI protocol.
-It does not support various advanced AXI protocol operations such as the unaligned addressing, out-of-order transaction completion, and low-power operation.
+Note: The AXI master design example supports the basic AXI protocol, it does not support various advanced AXI protocol operations like the unaligned addressing, out-of-order transaction completion, and low-power operation.